asachs01/py-autotask/DIAGNOSTIC_REPORT.md

-# Autotask API Authentication Diagnostic Report
+# Autotask API Authentication - RESOLVED

-## Current Status: ❌ API Authentication Failing
+## Status: ✅ FIXED - Authentication Working

+## The Solution

+The SDK was using HTTP Basic Authentication, but Autotask REST API requires custom headers:
+- `UserName`: The API username
+- `Secret`: The API password
+- `ApiIntegrationCode`: The tracking identifier

+Once we switched from Basic Auth to headers, authentication worked immediately.

 ### Test Results for User: cv7opkumxrj3chl@wyretechnology.com